modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 ```

 The engine automatically makes snapshots of the model state at the end of the
-run, if instructed by corresponding model annotation.
+run, if instructed by the corresponding model annotation.
 The `snapshot list` prints
 a list of snapshots taken for the `<model-name>`. `-since:DATETIME`,
 `-until:DATETIME`, and `-count:NNN` options limit the range of snapshots listed.
 `DATETIME` must follow ISO 8601 format, e.g. 2018-01-17 or 2018-01-17T08:30:00Z.